 581 Hudson St, New York, NY 10014

-The Butcher’s Daughter is a plant-based restaurant, cafe, juice bar and “vegetable slaughterhouse.”
+The Butcher’s Daughter is a plant-based restaurant, cafe, juice bar, and “vegetable slaughterhouse.”
 They treat fruits and vegetables as a butcher would meat hence the name.
-They constantly change their menu, serving breakfast, lunch and dinner, is 100 percent vegetarian and non-dairy.
-The cafe was created in 2012 by Heather Tierney, who also owns cocktail bar Apotheke.
+They constantly change their menu, serving breakfast, lunch, and dinner 100 percent vegetarian and non-dairy.
+The cafe was created in 2012 by Heather Tierney, who owns the cocktail bar Apotheke.
 Soon after opening, this place became immensely popular.

 122 E 7th St, New York, NY 10009

-Cadence is a new soul food spot from vegan restaurant group Overthrow Hospitality.
+Cadence is a new soul food spot from the vegan restaurant group Overthrow Hospitality.
 At Cadence, the simple menu from executive chef Shennari Freeman manages to hit all the spots.
-They are popular for their redefined classics like Southern fried lasagna with red wine “Bolognese” and pine nut ricotta; a fried Buffalo oyster mushroom sandwich enclosed in a pretzel bun; expertly seasoned smoked grits; and a housemade fruit cobbler.
-Addtionally, the wine menu features bottles from Black-owned wineries too.
+They are famous for their redefined classics like Southern fried lasagna with red wine “Bolognese” and pine nut ricotta, a fried Buffalo oyster mushroom sandwich enclosed in a pretzel bun, expertly seasoned smoked grits, and a housemade fruit cobbler.
+Additionally, the wine menu features bottles from Black-owned wineries too.
 They are located in the east village.

-Blossom is a vegan restaurant group in New York City that was established to creatively bring vegan dining to a fresh, new and delicious level.
-Starting in 2005, they bring animal-caring, health-conscious cuisine to food lovers everywhere.
-They have two locations.
-One in Upper West Side hub with a full-service bar and a newer Greenwich Village eatery.
-The menus span several categories of cuisine, the atmospheres lean toward classy.
+Blossom is a vegan restaurant group in New York City that was established to creatively bring vegan dining to a fresh, new, and delicious level.
+Starting in 2005, they brought animal-caring, health-conscious cuisine to food lovers everywhere.
+They have two locations—one in the Upper West Side hub with a full-service bar and a newer Greenwich Village eatery.
+The menus span several categories of cuisine; the atmospheres lean toward classy.

 111 E 7th St, New York, NY 10009

 First opened in 2016, Ladybird is a tapas and wine bar—a convivial environment for dates and good conversation.
-Ladybird offers an assortment of small plates to enjoy if you’re interested in eating something on the lighter side.
-Try their popular Buffalo Maitake Buns and our Fondues!
-Yes, they are vegan too and absolutely delicious.
+Ladybird offers an assortment of small plates to enjoy if you want to eat something lighter.
+Try their famous Buffalo Maitake Buns and our Fondues!
+Yes, they are vegan, too, and delicious.

 328 E 6th St, New York, NY 10003

 This Szechuan restaurant is the perfect spot if you are a fan of spicy Chinese food.
 Spicy Moon is located in East Village.
-With spicy grilled eggplant, dan dan noodles, dumplings, you have a ton of options to choose from.
+You have many options with spicy grilled eggplant, dan dan noodles, and dumplings.

 12 E 32nd St, New York, NY 10016

 HanGawi is a vegetarian restaurant that aims to incorporate traditional Korean vegetarian dishes into Western culture.
-If you like Korean food or are looking for a place with a lot of flavors, definitely check them out.
+If you like Korean food or want a place with many flavors, check them out.

 41 E 11th St, New York, NY 10003

-This vegan gem is located in the Upper West Side.
-This is a great spot to stop by for a healthy and delicious lunch.
+This vegan gem is located on the Upper West Side.
+This is a great spot to stop for a healthy and delicious lunch.
 They have salads, sandwiches, soups, and more.
-They also have a bakery section that is fully vegan.
-If you are stopping by with the little ones, they also have a kids menu to choose from.
+Additionally, they also have an entirely vegan bakery section.
+They also have a kid’s menu if you stop by with the little ones.

 405 E 6th St, New York, NY 10009

-Caravan of Dreams was founded by Angel Moreno in 1991 as the place where the Spanish expat could combine his passions for food, health, music, arts, and community.
-Since then it has served the East Village with all organic, all vegan, kosher verified, and extensive live food options, plus a fully stocked bar, nightly entertainment, and occasional educational seminars and events.
+Angel Moreno founded Caravan of Dreams in 1991 as a place where the Spanish ex-pat could combine his passions for food, health, music, arts, and community.
+Since then, it has served the East Village with all organic, vegan, kosher verified, and extensive live food options, a fully stocked bar, nightly entertainment, and occasional educational seminars and events.

-Built plank-by-plank and brick-by-brick by Angel, Caravan of Dreams became the vanguard of a new mode of living, and has since become one of the established stalwarts of the East Village scene and a symbol of the Zeigeist.
-Their menu is filled with vegan options from salads, sandwiches, paella, ravioli, and so much more.
+Built plank-by-plank and brick-by-brick by Angel, Caravan of Dreams became the vanguard of a new mode of living and has since become one of the established stalwarts of the East Village scene and a symbol of the Zeitgeist.
+Their vegan menu includes salads, sandwiches, paella, ravioli, and more.

 5 Mott St. New York NY, 10013

 Situated in the heart of Chinatown, Buddha Bodai has been serving magnificent vegetarian meals since its inception in 2004.
 Buddha Bodai is committed to achieving and maintaining the delicate flavors of China’s deep culinary history.
-Chef Dong has been doling out plant-based versions of Peking duck, turnip cake and vegetarian sesame chicken for over 45 years so this place is definitely not one to miss!
+Chef Dong has been doling out plant-based versions of Peking duck, turnip cake, and vegetarian sesame chicken for over 45 years, so this place is not one to miss!

 50 Washington Square S New York, NY 10012

 NY Dosas is a very well-known street vendor in NYC.
-This Washington Square food vendor usually has a long line of eager, hungry customers who love their food.
-The Indian food truck specializes in all things crunchy dosas that are 100% vegetarian.
-If you are in the area or park, stop by and enjoy a dosa!
+This Washington Square food vendor usually has many eager, hungry customers who love their food.
+The Indian food truck specializes in crunchy dosas that are 100% vegetarian.
+Stop by and enjoy a dosa if you are in the area or park!

-Fat Choy is the type of Chinese food spot that is a fast-casual one that focuses on a variety of small plates.
-There’s a play on the sloppy Joe made by stuffing mushroom ragu inside a sesame pancake, as well as salt and pepper cauliflower and sticky rice dumplings that are so unique and full of flavor.
-They also have rice rolls, a green salad, smashed cucumber and more.
+Fat Choy is a type of Chinese food spot that is fast-casual and focuses on various small plates.
+There’s a play on the sloppy Joe made by stuffing mushroom ragu inside a sesame pancake, salt and pepper cauliflower, and sticky rice dumplings that are unique and flavorful.
+They also have rice rolls, a green salad, smashed cucumber, and more.

 Vegan burgers are a huge craze right now.
-Lekka burgers are made with only whole, natural ingredients including portobello mushrooms, cannelloni beans, onions, fennel, and garlic.
-The burgers contain no soy or gluten, and require no added lab made flavors or vitamins to be wholesome and delicious.
+Lekka burgers are made with only whole, natural ingredients, including portobello mushrooms, cannelloni beans, onions, fennel, and garlic.
+The burgers contain no soy or gluten and require no added lab-made flavors or vitamins to be wholesome and delicious.
 This is Amanda Cohen’s follow-up to Dirt Candy.
-The menu also has salads as well as several vegan milkshakes or soft serves.
+The menu also has salads and several vegan milkshakes or soft serves.

 1084 Flushing Ave Brooklyn, NY 11237

 Bunna Cafe is a Bushwick staple.
 Since 2011, Bunna Cafe has been curating Ethiopian-themed food and music events around NYC.
-In February 2014 they finally opened up their first brick-and-mortar restaurant on the heels of an inspirational Indiegogo campaign.
-If you are looking to try something unique and new, Bunna Cafe would be right up your alley.
+In February 2014, they finally opened their first brick-and-mortar restaurant on the heels of an inspirational Indiegogo campaign.
+Bunna Cafe will be right up your alley if you want to try something unique and new.
 Sample the family-style platters or the red lentils in berbere sauce, mashed split peas simmered with tomato, and a chickpea stuffing with kale.